ExponentialML/ComfyUI_VisualStylePrompting/README.md

 - `middle_block`: Focuses attention on the middle layers.
 - `output_blocks`: Focuses attention on the decoder layers.

+> [!NOTE]
+> `positive` and `reference_cond` must have equal amount of chunks.
+Mismatch will cause `RuntimeError: Sizes of tensors must match except in dimension 0.`

 > [!TIP]
-> In order to get the best results, you must engineer both the positive and reference image prompts correctly.
-Focus on the details you want to derive from the image reference, and the details you wish to see in the output.
+> In order to get the best results (matching legacy functionality), you must use the same prompt for `positive` and `reference_cond`.
 >
-> Based on the hero image above, the positive and prompts were as follows:
+> The example workflow uses the following for both conds:
 >
-> `kitten art, lines and colors, 3d art, unreal engine 5 render, colors, deep colors, shading, canon 60d`, `lines and colors`.
+> `orange fox, origami, deep colors, shading, canon 60d`.
->
-> For this generation, I only wanted the lines and colors of the reference.

 ## Notes

 - Currently, this method utilized the VAE Encode & Inpaint method as it needs to iteralively denoise on each step.
 Due to how this method works, you'll always get two outputs.
 To remove the reference latent from the output, simple use a Batch Index Select node.

-- For legacy funcionality, please pull this [PR](https://github.com/ExponentialML/ComfyUI_VisualStylePrompting/tree/712a41579e730c5db87d68c2dcde4e92c48ab2cc).
+- For legacy functionality, please pull this [PR](https://github.com/ExponentialML/ComfyUI_VisualStylePrompting/tree/712a41579e730c5db87d68c2dcde4e92c48ab2cc).